Differential Equations as Fixpoints and Games: Differential Equations As Fixpoints

-In the differential \(\mu\)-calculus it is a straightforward consequence of the axiom \irref{nabla} that any ODE can be equivalently removed locally.
+In the differential \(\mu\)-calculus it is a straightforward consequence of the axiom \irref{evolutiondomain} that any evolution domain can be provably removed locally (see \Cref{prop:remevd}).
+By \irref{nabla} any evolution domain-free continuous action can also be provably removed equivalently locally.
 Hence, \dLmu is equiexpressive and equivalent with the \firstordermucalculus \(\folmus[\dglsig]\) over \(\rfnstr\).
-Using the equivalence results from \Cref{sec:equiexpressivenessandequivalence} this subtly carries over to~\dGL.
+By the equivalence results from \Cref{sec:equiexpressivenessandequivalence} this equiexpressiveness and equivalence carries over to~\dGL: